Mindaugas Sadauskas

-Personal life
+Early life

-Sadauskas was born in Panevezys, Lithuania, the son of Laima and Vygantas.
-He attended Panevezio Zemynos secondary school and represented his swim school all over the world.
-He graduated from high school in 2009.
-Sadauskas represented the Southern Methodist University and SMU Mustangs for four years with remarkable achievements.
-He received a Bachelor of Art degree from Southern Methodist University in 2014.
-After receiving a bachelor's degree, Sadauskas moved to Plymouth, England, where he extended his swimming skills and also received a Masters of Science degree in International Logistics and Chain Supply Management in 2016.
-His swimming career started when he qualified for the European Youth Olympic Festival in 2005.
+Sadauskas was born 14 June 1990 in Panevezys, Lithuania, to Laima and Vygantas Sadauskas.
+He attended Panevezio Zemynos secondary school and swam for Panevezio Zemynos all over the world, graduating in 2009.

+In college, he competed for the Southern Methodist University Mustangs under Head Coach Eddie Sinnott for four years with remarkable achievements.
+He received a Bachelor of Art degree from Southern Methodist University (SMU) in 2014.
+After graduating SMU, Sadauskas moved to Plymouth, England, where he continued to develop his swimming skills and completed a Masters of Science degree in International Logistics and Chain Supply Management in 2016.
+His elite international swimming career advanced when he qualified for the European Youth Olympic Festival in 2005.
 In 2018 Sadauskas married Bulgarian Olympic swimmer Nina Rangelova.

 Career

 2009

-In 2009, Sadauskas won his first ever individual title at the Conference USA Championships in Houston, Texas, posting a time of 0:44:18 sec. in the 100 yard Freestyle event.
+In 2009, Sadauskas won his first individual title at the Conference USA Championships in Houston, Texas, posting a time of 0:44:18 sec. in the 100 yard Freestyle event.

 At the 2009 FINA World Championships in Rome, Italy, Sadauskas represented Lithuania and placed 36th in the 100 m Freestyle event.
-He posted his new personal best time 0:49:26 sec. in the preliminary heats.
-However, he missed the semifinals by less than a second.
-Besides that, Sadauskas set an individual-split time of 48.90 seconds, and a national record of 3:16.47, along with his teammates Vytautas Janušaitis, Paulius Viktoravičius, and Mindaugas Margis, in the men's 400 m freestyle relay at the 2009 FINA World Championships in Rome, Italy.
+He posted his new personal best time of 0:49:26 sec. in the preliminary heats, missing the semifinals by less than a second.

+Sadauskas set an individual-split time of 48.90 seconds, and a national record of 3:16.47, along with his teammates Vytautas Janušaitis, Paulius Viktoravičius, and Mindaugas Margis, in the men's 400 m freestyle relay at the 2009 FINA World Championships in Rome, Italy.
 He also competed in the 50 m Freestyle event.